sm2774us/mock_quant_interviews/CITADEL/README.md

 ## 1. Medium Difficulty Level

 ### <a id="p1.1"></a>Problem 1.1: Chance Meeting
+Two quants are arranging a meal at Dorsia.
+Suppose each one independently shows up at a uniformly random time between 8:00pm and 9:00pm, staying precisely 10 minutes before leaving.
+What is the probability that they will encounter each other and dine together?

 #### <a id="h1.1"></a>Hint
 Represent the arrival times as coordinates $(X, Y)$ in a $60 \times 60$ square.
 The condition for meeting is $|X - Y| \le 10$.